-Japanese experienced natural disasters many times
+Japan has experienced many natural disasters

-This philosophy established the custom of building many temples and shrines and offering prayers to God Buddha.
+In this way, Japanese people believe that all things are ephemeral.
+This philosophy established the custom of building many temples and shrines to offer prayers to the God, Buddha.

 Japanese still love nature and have learned

 Nature is occasionally scary but at the same time it gives us a lot of grace.
 Also, nature is beautiful so Japanese people cherish the symbiosis with nature, rather than going against it.

 In this way, Japanese houses have been built, making use of natural materials.
 We have pioneered the fields by utilizing nature to our advantage.
 Many small animals live in fields and maintain beautiful ecosystems.